truenas/documentation/content/CORE/Notices/RecommendedUpdateforZFS.md

 Fortunately, pool data has been recoverable and the issue only occurs on replication targets where there are more than a dozen Access Control Lists (ACLs) on a source file.
 The bug could be triggered by performing a scrub of the replicated pool, but **the issue was resolved in FreeNAS and TrueNAS 11.3**.

-Based on the maturity of the 11.3 version, we recommend that FreeNAS and TrueNAS users upgrade to 11.3-U4.1.
+Based on the maturity of the 11.3 version, we recommend that FreeNAS and TrueNAS users upgrade to 11.3-U4.1 or newer.
 Upgrading avoids any possibility of data loss from that bug and ensures that your system will have all ZFS improvements from the past several years.
 FreeNAS 11.3-U4.1 is currently the most popular version of FreeNAS with over 20,000 successful deployments!